 2006 saw another nod towards ITIL’s commitment to being user friendly with the release of the ITIL Glossary.
 The following year saw the third version of ITIL published, one with more emphasis on IT business integration and which was centered on the concept of service lifestyle structure.
 ITIL v3 condensed 26 processes and functions into just 5 volumes, and, upon launch, acquired the name ITIL Refresh Project.

-The ITIL we know today launched in 2011.
+In 2011, AXELOS released a revision of ITIL that resolved errors and inconsistencies with V3.
 In this updated version of the 2007 edition, 5 volumes make up the ITIL service catalogue: ITIL Service Strategy, ITIL Service Design, ITIL Service Transition, ITIL Service Operation and ITIL Continual Service Improvement.
 This quintet of ITIL volumes now forms the basis for all ITIL best practices across the globe.

 Since 2013, ITIL has been owned by AXELOS Ltd – a joint venture between Capita Plc and the British Government’s Cabinet Office.

 The current version of ITIL launched in 2019.
 V4 has more practical guidance on how to use ITIL, particularly in collaborative environments.
 This makes it easier for organizations to align ITIL with DevOps, Agile, and Lean work methods.
 With V4, ITIL adopted more of a holistic philosophy towards service management, making it more broad and inclusive for the modern IT environment.